coat64/C64-FTP-Upload-tool/README.md

 ## Requirements

 - Commodore 64 Ultimate with Wi-Fi configured
-- FTP file service enabled on the Ultimate
-- PC and C64 Ultimate connected to the **same network**
+- PC and C64 Ultimate connected to the same network
-- Python 3.x
+- Python 3.x (when running it with python)

 ---